YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 They can, but not always.
 A small temporary bump does not mean the graft under it is lost.
 A mild pimple that settles properly may have no meaningful effect on the final result.
 The concern becomes stronger when inflammation is severe, repeated, untreated, or connected to scar tissue.

 Hair growth depends on graft survival, blood supply, skin health, and time.
-If the skin heals calmly, the transplanted hairs have a better environment.
+If the skin heals without repeated inflammation, the transplanted hairs have a better environment.
 If the skin is repeatedly inflamed or scarred, predictability can decrease.

 Patients often judge too early because the surface looks strange while the hair is absent.
 The shedding phase can make every irregularity look more obvious.
-This is one reason I separate surface healing from density judgment.
+I separate surface healing from density judgment.

 A patient who is worried about weak growth should not mix every concern together.
 The question of low density at 4 months after a hair transplant is mostly about timing and growth biology.
 A raised ridge is more about skin texture and healing quality.
 They can appear together, but they are not the same problem.

-If hair begins to grow through a mildly bumpy area and the skin is calming, that is reassuring.
-If the area remains firm, shiny, painful, red, or uneven while growth stays poor, I would want to examine it more carefully.
+If hair begins to grow through a mildly bumpy area and the skin is settling, that is reassuring.
+If the area remains firm, shiny, painful, red, or uneven while growth stays poor, it needs a more careful examination.

 Repair planning should not begin too early unless there is an urgent medical issue.
-In many cosmetic concerns, I prefer to wait until the result has matured.
-But medical problems, infection, black tissue, or worsening wounds are different.
+Most cosmetic concerns need enough time for the result to mature before a repair plan is fair.
+Medical problems, infection, black tissue, or worsening wounds are different.
 Those should not wait for 12 months.

 What warning signs should I not ignore?